 Many businesses run into the issue where, when looking at the Google categories for businesses, they don’t see one that accurately describes their organization.
 So, what do you do at this point?

 If you run into this issue, you’ll have to choose a category that most accurately describes your business.
 For example, if you own an organic cleaning service business, you may not see a category that addresses your cleaning business’s organic aspect.
 You may have to choose a category like “House Cleaning Service” or “Cleaning Service” and omit the organic part of your business.

 However, that doesn’t mean that a tag like that won’t come along in the future!
 Google continually adds new category tags to their list, so you can check back and see if they end up adding a more relevant category tag for your business.

-Get help optimizing your Google My Business listing
+Get help optimizing your Google Business Profile listing

 Besides your Google Business Profile categories, there are other aspects of your Google Business Profile listing you’ll want to optimize to drive local leads for your company.
 At WebFX, we have a team of over 450 experts that can help you optimize your listing.
 We know how to craft campaigns that our clients love — that’s why we have over 785 glowing client testimonials!